Frequently Asked Questions

 - Does SMA provide lunch for students?

 St. Mary's Academy will accept applications for select grade levels for the current academic year.
-The application process for the 2019 - 2020 academic year begins on October 1, 2018.
+The application process for the next academic year typically begins on October 1.
 Please contact the Admissions Office at Admissions@smanet.org or 303.762.8300 for more information.

 The process typically begins the fall prior to a student's academic year enrollment.
 Depending upon the grade level for which you seek admission, the process and timeline can vary slightly.
 Please click here to learn about specific entry points.